-- 1. understand and read each dosimetry report (taught how to read in class). - 2. exchange the old dosimeter for a new one when scheduled. - 3. never expose the dosimeter to extreme environmental conditions such as excessive heat. - 4. immediately report the loss of a dosimeter to the clinical or lab Instructor and the Program Director.
+- 1. understand and read each dosimetry report (taught how to read in class). - 2.
+Put their initials after their name to document that they have reviewed the report. - 3. exchange the old dosimeter for a new one when scheduled. - 4. never expose the dosimeter to extreme environmental conditions such as excessive heat. - 5. immediately report the loss of a dosimeter to the Clinical Preceptor or Lab Instructor and the Program Director.
 A lost dosimeter will need to be replaced before clinical rotations can resume.
 Replacement typically takes five to seven business days.
 Additional costs incurred for replacement is at the expense of the student.